ColeW-Picaro/rustsort/README.md

 When I realized I probably couldn't use rust's `std::thread` to parallelize this, I wrote a stock partition function to explore parallelizing it with Rayon using parallel iterators.
 Turns out the library doesn't let you do that because any closure you run with the for_each() has to be an `Fn` closure, and we would need a `FnMut` closure.
 So I just use a nonparallel partition routine for this quicksort.

 #### parallel quicksort
 I originally tried to implement this using `std::thread` by spawning a thread to run on the right half of the recursive calls, but rust's ownership rules wouldn't allow it because I was passing around the whole values vector instead of just the slices needed.
 So I used `rayon::join` to create two threads: One that passed only the left slice, and one that passed only the right slice.
-This allowed me to simulate operating on the whole slice.
+This allowed me to treat once slice as two slices, which is a pretty neat trick.

 #### problems
 N can't be very large.
 I don't know why, but when I increase N to something at or above the 100000 range, it just overflows.
 It doesn't report a stack overflow though, it just freezes everything until the OS tells it to stop.
 I tried manually increasing the stack size (hence the compiler flags), but it didn't help that much.